Nice to meet you.

 T - Time-bound (When will the goal be met?)

-Before setting goals for your internal communication plan, you must consider the goals of the organization.
-Once you understand those, think about how effective internal communication can help guide employees in achieving those goals.
+Before setting goals for your internal communication plan, you must consider the organization's goals.
+Once you understand those, consider how effective internal communication can help guide employees in achieving those goals.
 Here are some examples.

 internal communication plan goals